-• They do not have a mental illness as defined under the MHA.

-• Their developmental or intellectual disability or dementia is not significant; and/or appropriate or beneficial.
+- They do not have a mental illness as defined under the MHA. - Their developmental or intellectual disability or dementia is not significant; and/or - The detention and treatment of them in an acute psychiatric setting would not be clinically appropriate or beneficial.